Advice for Tenants

 Yes.
 Most tenants who let a property as a separate dwelling (i.e. the tenant doesn't live in the same building as the landlord) before this date will have a Regulated tenancy.
 Regulated tenants have greater security of tenure than Assured Shorthold tenants.
 They, or their landlord, also have the right to ask the Rent Officer to set a fair rent.
 Landlords do not have an automatic right to evict Regulated tenants.
 If they want to end the tenancy they must first serve Notice to Quit, then ask the County Court to award possession on a specified ground.
 For it to be legally valid Notice to Quit must contain certain information about a tenant's rights.

 Unlawful eviction is both a civil and a criminal offence.
 If you are evicted unlawfully outside office hours you should contact the Police.
 If you need emergency accommodation, you should contact the Council on (01792) 636000.
 You will be able to speak to a duty officer who will try and assist you.
-If you are evicted unlawfully during working hours contact the Environment Department at the Council on (01792) 635600.
+If you are evicted unlawfully during working hours contact the Council on (01792) 635600.
 The Department will be able to advise you of your rights and contact your landlord to advise him he is breaking the law.
 If you wish to be reinstated to the property, the Department will offer you advice and assistance to get back into your home.
 It may be necessary to obtain the services of a solicitor to obtain an injunction ordering your landlord to readmit you.
 It can take several days to arrange this.
 If the evidence is strong enough, the Council will consider taking a criminal prosecution against your landlord.
 You may also be able to take civil action for damages against your landlord.

 Harassment is a very broad term and can include any acts likely to interfere with the peace or comfort of the residential occupier.
 A typical example is where a landlord interferes with the electricity or water supplies.